Reprise MS2137, February 1973

 Feelings (Nickey Barclay, June Millington)

 The final June and Nickey collaboration results in one of Fanny’s most gorgeous songs.
-A haunting, folksy melody is beautifully arranged for piano and flute producing a light airy ambience.
+A haunting, folksy melody is beautifully arranged for piano and flute producing a light airy ambiance.

 I’m Satisfied (Nickey Barclay)